cfu288/mere-medical/apps/docs/docs/getting-started/deploy-to-do.md

 # 1-Click Deploy to Digital Ocean

-To deploy Mari Medical to Digital Ocean App Platform, click the button below and follow the steps:
+If you don't want to deploy Mari Medical to your own server or local machine, you can easily deploy Mari Medical to Digital Ocean App Platform with one click!
+Just click the button below and follow the steps to get started for just $5 a month!
+Note that by default, DO App platform pre-selects their $12 droplet.
+You can manually downgrade to the $5 droplet during setup.

 [![Deploy to DO](https://www.deploytodo.com/do-btn-blue.svg)](https://cloud.digitalocean.com/apps/new?repo=https://github.com/cfu288/mari-medical/tree/main)